dmontaner/install_and_config_linux/pandoc.md

     rm -rf ~/.ghc
     rm -r .cabal/

-Then you can reinstall pandoc
+Then you can re-install pandoc